wp-plugins/iremotewp/readme.txt

 = What's New =

+* Scheduled automated backups of your websites to your Amazon S3 acount. *NEW!
 * Track your backup status on your iremotewp.com dashboard *NEW!
 * Unlimited Credentials can be Added *NEW!
 * You can install theme or plugin selected group with Group operations *NEW!